 Aspen is one of the most famous ski towns in the world, known for attracting celebrities & a high-end crowd.
-Part of the reason for its popularity is that there are actually four different ski areas in Aspen: Ajax, Aspen Highlands, Buttermilk, & Aspen-Snowmass: each has its own benefits ~ & I’ll get into those differences below.
-I just wrote an article about skiing in Keystone, Colorado ~ & frankly, the accommodations there pale in comparison to the luxurious digs you’ll find in Aspen.
-And the funny thing is, each mountain really only has one or two options that are truly ski-in/ski-out.
-So here, we’ll list the best ski-in ski-out resorts in Aspen!
+Part of its popularity is due to the fact that there are four different ski areas: Ajax, Aspen Highlands, Buttermilk, & Aspen-Snowmass.
+Each has its own benefits, which I’ll get into below.
+I just wrote about skiing in Keystone ~ & frankly, accommodations there pale in comparison to the luxurious digs offered in Aspen.
+But the funny thing is, each mountain really has one hotel option that is truly ski-in/ski-out.
+So here, we’ll find the best ski-in ski-out resorts in Aspen!

 Overview of Aspen Skiing

-- Aspen Mountain = Also called “Ajax,” this is pretty much ONLY blacks & blues; NOT great for beginners, as you won’t find any green runs here.
+- Aspen Mountain = Also called “Ajax,” this is pretty much ONLY blacks & blues.
+NOT great for beginners, as there are no green runs here.

-- Aspen Highlands = You’ve got greens, blues, & blacks at the Highlands ~ so good variety; plus the top of the mountain leads you to the legendary, double-black “Highland Bowl” on the backside.
+- Aspen Highlands = You’ve got greens, blues, & blacks here ~ so good variety.
+Plus the top of the mountain leads you to the legendary, double-black “Highland Bowl” on the backside.

-- Aspen Snowmass = Offering the most terrain & most diversity, with greens, blues, & blacks ~ EVERYONE can ski at Aspen Snowmass & find terrain to suit them.
+- Aspen Snowmass = Offering the most terrain & diversity, with greens, blues, & blacks.
+EVERYONE can ski at Snowmass & find terrain to suit them.

 Map of Aspen Ski-in Ski-Out Hotels

-Aspen is about a four-hour drive from Denver International Airport, & in the winter, this drive can get hairy.
-If you can afford it, fly directly into convenient Aspen-Pitkin Airport.
+Aspen is about a four-hour drive from Denver International Airport, & in the winter: this drive can get hairy.
+If you can afford it, fly directly into Aspen-Pitkin Airport.